shakacode/react_on_rails/docs/basics/configuration.md

   #   public_output_path: packs-test
   # which means files in /public/packs-test
   #
-  # Alternately, you may configure this.
-It is relative to your Rails root directory.
+  # Alternately, you may configure this if you are NOT using webpacker.
+It is relative to your Rails
-  # A custom, non-webpacker, config might use something like:
+  # root directory.
+A custom, non-webpacker, config might use something like:
   #
   # config.generated_assets_dir = File.join(%w[public webpack], Rails.env)
   # This setting should not be used if using webpacker.

+  # CONFIGURE YOUR SOURCE FILES
   # The test helper needs to know where your JavaScript files exist.
 The default is configured
   # by your config/webpacker.yml soure_path:
-  # source_path: app/javascript
+  # source_path: client/app/javascript # if using recommended /client directory
   #
-  # If you have a non-default `node_modules_location`, that is assumed to be the location of your source
+  # If you are not using webpacker, the `node_modules_location` is assumed to be the location of your source
   # files.

   # Define the files we need to check for webpack compilation when running tests.